-The Rockford Area Arts Council has a strong commitment to providing opportunities for children which integrate the arts into their education.
-Through classroom workshops and residencies, In Service training for teachers, and grants to schools, the Arts Council strives to encourage the imagination, curiosity, and creative thinking of students and teachers.
+The Rockford Area Arts Council has a strong commitment to providing opportunities for children who integrate the arts into their education.
+Through classroom workshops and residencies, In-Service training for teachers, and grants to schools, the Arts Council strives to encourage the imagination, curiosity, and creative thinking of students and teachers.

 Imagine how exhilarating learning about the human circulatory system can be when taught through dance!

-Discover the joy in learning fractions through lessons about musical notes, beat and rhythm!
+Discover the joy of learning fractions through lessons about musical notes, beat, and rhythm!

 Experience a history lesson through drama!

-The Rockford Area Arts Council offers the services of experienced, inspiring artists and high-quality arts programs which enhance and energize the school curriculum and the lives of our young people.
+The Rockford Area Arts Council offers the services of experienced, inspiring artists and high-quality arts programs that enhance and energize the school curriculum and the lives of our young people.

 Arts Education Programs Offered by the Rockford Area Arts Council: